Nesvilab/FragPipeAnalystR/vignettes/global_TMT_prot_tutorial.md

 # Introduction

 FragPipeAnalystR is a R package intended for FragPipe downstream analysis.
 We also make it compatible with the result obtained from FragPipe-Analyst.
 Users are able to reproduce and customize the plots generated in FragPipe-Analyst.
+You can download the example files from [here](https://zenodo.org/records/13147961).
+Files are in "TMT_4plex" folder.

 ## Quick Start Example